 These days, it seems that for every letter I get from a reader who is filled with gratitude that I nagged them to death to get out of debt, to build a Contingency Fund for emergencies, to fund a Freedom Account for irregular expenses, and to make that shift to living below their means, I get one from someone who is beside her/himself with regret for just not getting around to it.
 The old “It could never happen to me,” has happened.

-If you are still in credit-card debt, now’s the time to get serious.
+If you are still in credit card debt, now’s the time to get serious.
 I mean it!
 Revisit Chapter 7 in my Debt-Proof Living book.
-Create your RDRP today, and commit to it as you’ve never committed before.
-(What?
-You’re not familiar with Debt-Proof Living—the DPL textbook?
-That’s a change you can and need to make right now.
-Check your local bookstore, library, or Amazon.com for a copy.)
+Create your rapid debt-repayment plan today, and commit to it as you’ve never committed before.
+(Check your local bookstore, library, or Amazon.)

-Start beefing up your savings—your CF, retirement account or other savings vehicles.
+Start beefing up your savings—your emergency fund, retirement account, or other savings vehicles.
 Even if all you can save right now is your pocket change, do it.
 Get serious about cutting back even more than you think possible so you have more to save.
 I predict that in years to come if you have one regret it will be that you did not save more money.

 If you find yourself in over your head in a house you cannot afford, it’s time to move.
 You need to downsize into a house you can afford.
 Of course, I do not know your exact situation, but if you are hanging on by a thread, hoping that a loan modification will suddenly make your home affordable, think very carefully.
 And, weigh every issue.

 Get a Job

 If you are not working because you’ve given up, or you’re holding out for something that fits your idea of “normal,” let that go.
 Reality means a job you can get right now.
 Find a job.
 Then work at upgrading to a better job.

 Headed for college?
 The days of a fully-funded “free” education that you can pay back at a more convenient time, are gone.
 Let me say this again: Get a job.